khaoscontrol/kcc-web-services/README.md

 ```

 ## Stock Status Upload
-> This will occur when a stock adjustment is made, or the level of stock is changed automatically.

 Defined as ``StockStatusUpload`` in your ``configuration file``, the API will ``POST`` a request to your endpoint in the data format you specified.
-This will happen *frequently* and you **do not** need to respond to this request.
-You will get between 0 and 100 stock items per request.
+This will occur when a stock adjustment is made, or the level of stock is changed automatically.
+You do not need to respond to this request, and you will receive between 0 and 100 stock items per request.

 ### XML